 Here are some other customer experience management models to consider:

-Each of these categories have an impact on your customers’ experience—from the visual impact of your brand (senses), to the way that you nurture loyal customers (relationship).
+Each of these categories has an impact on your customer's experience—from the visual impact of your brand (senses) to the way that you nurture loyal customers.
 According to this model, your task is to optimize the impact of each of these categories on your customers.

 It's an important, insightful model.
 But by not being explicit about revenue, it doesn’t have much to say about action toward growth.

 Alternatively, Deloitte’s CX model identifies four strategic areas to improve your customer experience:

 Structures and functions.
 For Deloitte, this means improving CX delivery and design, but also operational enablement—namely, the teams that support that delivery.